cammyyp/cammyyp/README.md

 💼 Full Stack Software Developer @ Leidos

-🎓 Studying Honours Software Engineering at the Univeristy of Strathclyde, Class of 2018
+🎓 2:1 Honours Software Engineering at the Univeristy of Strathclyde, Class of 2018

 ## 📫 How to reach me...